newhuo-tech/sg-docs/source/index.html.md

 Please initiate API calls with non-China IP.
 </aside>
 <aside class="notice">
-It is not recommended to use proxy to access Huobi Singapore API because it will introduce high latency and low stability.
+It is not recommended to use proxy to access New Huo Singapore API because it will introduce high latency and low stability.
 </aside>
 <aside class="notice">
-It is recommended to access Huobi Singapore API from AWS Japan for better stability.
+It is recommended to access New Huo Singapore API from AWS Japan for better stability.
 If your server is in China mainland, it may be not stable.
 </aside>